abruzy/ruby-tic-tac-toe/README.md

 ## How to Play

-Board is divided into a grid of 9 cells
+The board is divided into a grid of 9 cells

 1. Each player enters their name.
-2. Players choose their tool either X or O.
+2. Players choose their tool, either X or O.
 3. Each player chooses an empty cell using the corresponding numbers 1 to 9 as shown below to place their tool 1 | 2 | 3
                             4 | 5 | 6